What is Judicial Management and How It Works in Singapore

 In the case of judicial management by court order, any creditor of the company can also apply to court whilst the application is still pending for an order to restrain the company from disposing of its property or altering shareholdings or shareholder rights.

 Regardless of which method judicial management is commenced by, the general process is the same afterwards.
 Once judicial management has commenced, the appointed judicial manager has 90 days to prepare a statement of his proposals on how he intends to achieve the purpose(s) for which the judicial management order was made.

 The judicial manager then summons a creditor’s meeting for the creditors to decide whether to approve the proposals.
 If more than 50% in number and value of creditors approve, the judicial manager is obliged to manage the company’s affairs, business and property in accordance with the proposals.

-- Carry on the company’s business;
+- Power to carry on the company’s business

 While the company is undergoing judicial management, there will be a temporary moratorium on certain activities such as the:

 - Appointment of receivers and/or managers over any company property or undertaking;